 Our vision is that wheat is a sustainable, profitable and internationally competitive crop, capturing the benefits for Saskatchewan farmers and the community.
 Our mission is to provide leadership in identifying and supporting research, market development and advocacy that contributes to profitable and sustainable wheat production for Saskatchewan farmers.

-Our refundable levy of $1.00 per tonne (as of August 1, 2017) goes toward research, market development and promotion initiatives that will lead to improved wheat varieties, enhanced marketability for Saskatchewan wheat and greater value to Saskatchewan's wheat producers.
-The commission is directed by a board of seven farmers representing over 30,000 wheat producers in the province.
+Our refundable levy of $1.00 per tonne goes toward research, market development and promotion initiatives that will lead to improved wheat varieties, enhanced marketability for Saskatchewan wheat and greater value to Saskatchewan's wheat producers.
+The commission is directed by a board of seven farmers representing approximately 30,000 wheat producers in the province.